codeangler/vpc-endpoints-lab/build.md

 }
 ```

+**Important**:  For gateway endpoints only, you cannot limit the principal to a specific IAM role or user.
+We specify "*" to grant access to all IAM roles and users.
+For gateway endpoints only, if you specify the principal in the format "AWS":"AWS-account-ID" or "AWS":"arn:aws:iam::AWS-account-ID:root", access is granted to the AWS account root user only, and not all IAM users and roles for the account.
+(Ref:  https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html)

 Using the endpoint policy template/example above, update the endpoint policy:

 5. Refer to the collected output values from your CloudFormation.
 Copy/paste the value of the “RestrictedS3BucketName” output and use it to replace the value of examplerestrictedbucketname in the template/example above and save the custom policy.